SI - Threaded Inserts for Plastic

 - No secondary assembly

-- Multiple inserts can be installed during the molding cycle
+- Multiple inserts can be installed during the moulding cycle

 - Longer cycle times - more costly